pat-lego/LegoTechGem/README.md

 1. Make sure Ruby is installed `ruby -v` should return the current version of the language on your computer
 2. Install bundler using `gem install bundler` to allow you to build the project
-3. Building is as simple as `gem build ruby-selenium.gemspec`
+3. Building is as simple as `gem build legoTech.gemspec`

 # How to publish